MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

+* 1.4.1 (2018-08-29)
+	* Bug fix: in some plugin update scenarios, the database version number checker was not running.
+It runs all the time, now.
 * 1.4.0 (2018-08-29)
 	* New: this plugin now uses the [Action Scheduler](https://github.com/Prospress/action-scheduler) library for scheduling tasks and queueing data in a more performant and scalable way.
 This removes the need for some of the administrative settings, but as long as you **resave from the plugin's Schedule tab**, it should not break any existing functionality.
 	* Bug fix: this release also stores composer library files in its Git repository.
 This *should* fix a deployment bug with some web hosts, such as Pantheon.